 Restaurant Numero 7, 7 Kkak Rouah, Fez, Morocco, +212 614 252420

 For all the recent upsurge in tourism and the extraordinary number of riad hotels strewn through the medina, Fez is still a conservative city at heart.
 Sitting just outside the Medina, near the Bab Al Makina palace and Boujloud Square, La Mezzanine is one of the few places in town where you can swap ancient for contemporary and mint tea for cocktails.
-Patronised by the Fez’ hippest young residents, here you can view the expansive Jnan Sbil gardens from a roof terrace furnished with sleek modern chairs, comfortable cushions and candles.
+Frequented by Fez’ hippest young residents, here you can view the expansive Jnan Sbil gardens from a roof terrace furnished with sleek modern chairs, comfortable cushions and candles.
 The menu offers tapas-style dishes from both Morocco and the Mediterranean, including blue cheese briouates, chicken skewers and patatas bravas.